SCOPE I: Acurate Neo Comes Up Short for Severe Aortic Stenosis

 In the panel discussion following the formal presentation of results, panelists expressed confidence that the current shortcomings of Acurate Neo will be addressed in time.
 “To me it looks a bit like déjà vu, because we’ve seen this with the earlier valves and the development over time took care of these shortcomings,” observed Jeroen Bax, MD, PhD (Leiden University Medical Center, Leiden, the Netherlands).
 “I think if we understand a little bit better the potential anatomical features that are related to [the SCOPE I findings], then you can work with technological developments and move forward,” Bax concluded.

-Session moderator Martin B. Leon, MD (NewYork-Presbyterian Hospital, New York, NY), concurred, stating, “The issues appear to be soluble.”
+Session moderator Martin B. Leon, MD (NewYork-Presbyterian Hospital, New York, NY), concurred, stating, “The issues appear to be solvable.”
 Leon predicted that data from future clinical trials will prove more favorable to the Acurate Neo.

 Lanz J, Kim W-K, Walther T, et al. Safety and efficacy of a self-expanding versus a balloon-expanding bioprosthesis for transcatheter aortic valve replacement in patients with symptomatic severe aortic stenosis: a randomized non-inferiority trial.
 Lancet.
 2019;Epub ahead of print.